-The conditions of a reverse mortgage generally include being sixty-two or older, maintaining the home as your primary living place, and holding a low balance on your mortgage or having paid it off.
+The conditions of a reverse mortgage loan usually are being 62 or older, using the house as your main residence, and holding a small remaining mortgage balance or having paid it off.

 Do you have a question regarding a mortgage program?